l-isaro/todo-app/README.md

 ## **Assumptions and Decisions**

-Base Image: The Dockerfile uses the httpd:2.4 image as the base, which is a lightweight Apache HTTP Server image.
+**Base Image**: The Dockerfile uses the httpd:2.4 image as the base, which is a lightweight Apache HTTP Server image.
 This choice was made for its simplicity and compatibility with web applications.

-Working Directory: The working directory is set to /usr/local/apache2/htdocs/ to align with the default document root of the Apache server.
+**Working Directory:** The working directory is set to /usr/local/apache2/htdocs/ to align with the default document root of the Apache server.